che-incubator/chectl/README.md

   $ chectl server:deploy

 OPTIONS
-  -a, --installer=operator|olm
-      Installer type.
-If not set, default is "olm" for OpenShift 4.x platform otherwise "operator".

   -b, --domain=domain
       Domain of the Kubernetes cluster (e.g. example.k8s-cluster.com or <local-ip>.nip.io)
       This flag makes sense only for Kubernetes family infrastructures and will be autodetected for Minikube and MicroK8s